 Teaching tomorrow's lacrosse players today!

-In the spring of 2012, Andy Towers will begin his third season as the Head Men's Lacrosse Coach at Dartmouth College, which competes in the tradition-rich and always competitive Ivy League.
+In the spring of 2014, Andy Towers will begin his fifth season as the Head Men's Lacrosse Coach at Dartmouth College, which competes in the tradition-rich and always competitive Ivy League.

 Prior to his current position at Dartmouth College, Towers also served as the Head Men's Lacrosse Coach at the University of Hartford and held assistant coaching duties at Brown, Yale, and Fairfield University.
 In 1994, he helped lead his alma mater, Brown University, to the Ivy League Championship and first and only appearance in the NCAA Lacrosse Final Four.